fgjertsen/elprice_data/README.md

 # elprice_data
-Using NordPool API to obtain electricy prices data
+Using NordPool API to obtain electricity prices data